kpreisser/TcpTunnel/README.md

   it to connect to the host and port of the Gateway, and to listen on a specific TCP port (like 5920) that should get forwarded to the Proxy-Client to a specific target host and TCP port (like localhost:5900).

-The following image illustrates this approach:
+The following image illustrates this scenario:
 ![](tcptunnel-illustration.png)

 ## Configuration